f-person/parkview_enhancer/readme.md

 * Toggle fullscreen on double-click
 * Makes episodes' list under "Watching" scrollable
 * Focuses the currently selected season when opening the season selection dropdown
+* Makes the "FULL EPISODES" header on the homepage link to the full episodes page.

 #### Planned Features
 * Keep track of watched episodes